Chitin: I: Reception

 David James Ritchie reviewed Chitin: I in The Space Gamer No. 13, commenting that "For those who like their carnage in cardboard, Chitin: I is definitely an attractive brew."
 Ritchie also reviewed the game in Ares Magazine #1, rating it a 5 out of 9 and with the comments "Fairly short and simple.
 Lots of fun.
 Those with a taste for the bizarre will appreciate their units' ability to eat friendly casualties."

+In the October 1980 issue of Fantastic, game designer Greg Costikyan wrote, "Though the concept was rather interesting, Chitin was something of a disappointment after OGRE.
+Not a bad game, but it didn't live up to expectations."

 In Issue 27 of Simulacrum, Brian Train noted, "This is a good example of a 'minimalist' yet open ended design with a lot of replay value, making it typical of the early Metagaming microgames."

 In Issue 35 of Warning Order, Matt Irsik commented, "The gameplay was pretty good and this game is still well thought of after all these years."

 In a retrospective review of Chitin: I in Black Gate, John O'Neill said "Like Ogre before it, Chitin fired the imagination.
 Losing a war had pretty dire consequences for your insect colony.
 My most vivid memories of the game were in the hours after the board was put away, wondering what would happen to the losing side as summer ended and the hive retreated to face starvation and a long winter... would they survive to next summer?
 Or would a series of setbacks wipe out an entire culture?
 For a simple little game, Chitin packed an emotional punch."